 Gold open access and green open access: what's the difference?

-Gold open access is where an article or book chapter is published immediately as OA in an online open access journal.
-In contrast, green open access is where an author publishes their article in any journal and then deposits, or 'self-archives', a version of this article in a freely accessible institutional or specialist online archive known as a repository, or on a website.
+Gold open access (OA) is where an article or book chapter is published immediately as OA in an online journal or book.
+In contrast, green open access is where the author publishes their article in a journal and then deposits, or 'self-archives', a version of this article in a freely accessible subject or institutional repository.

 Gold open access

-Overall, gold open access has the key advantage of making publications freely accessible right from the moment they are first published, which means they can be used immediately.
+Overall, gold OA has the key advantage of making publications freely accessible right from the moment they are first published, which means they can be used immediately.
 The author still retains the rights to their work.
-The open content licenses associated with gold OA – such as Creative Commons licenses – also grant wide-ranging exploitation rights, plus the immediate availability also achieves a level of visibility which has a positive impact on how widely a publication is disseminated and how frequently it is cited.
+The open content licenses associated with gold OA – such as Creative Commons licenses – also grant wide-ranging exploitation rights.
+The advantage of immediate availability is that it achieves a higher level of visibility, and this this has a positive impact on how widely a publication is disseminated and how frequently it is cited.
 Publishing your work under the gold OA model may incur fees known as article processing charges (APCs).

 Green open access

 Important note: The information and links provided here do not represent any form of binding legal advice.
 They are solely intended to provide an initial basis to help get you on the right track.
 ZB MED – Information Centre for Life Sciences has carefully checked the information included in the list of FAQs.
 However, we are unable to accept any liability whatsoever for any errors it may contain.
-Unless indicated otherwise, any statements concerning individual statutory norms or regulations refer to German law (as of 10/2014).
+Unless indicated otherwise, any statements concerning individual statutory norms or regulations refer to German law (FAQ updated 07/2022).